Open, Heaven cover art

 Brought to you by Penguin.

-With the passing seasons, the two teenagers grow closer and the bond that emerges between them transforms their lives.
-James falls deeply for Luke, yet he is never sure of Luke’s true feelings.
-And as the end of summer nears, he has a choice to make – will he risk everything for the possibility of love?
+With the passing seasons, a bond emerges between them that transforms their lives.
+Yet James is never sure of Luke’s true feelings and as the end of summer nears, he has a choice to make: will he risk everything for the possibility of love?

 Coming of Age Editors Select Friendship Genre Fiction LGBTQIA+ Creators Literary Fiction Romance Small Town & Rural Heartfelt